C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 ### Treatments
 The good part of the story is, you can fix all of this.
 It's a long way to go; it won't be easy, but it's indeed very possible to get back on track.

+<sub> Side note: If you're being suicidal, seek help, it helps. - You know, if you can't keep up living like that, if you want to die, change your life, make it the one you

 # A neurobiological primer

 I don't know anything about neurobiology yet.
 This article is just a primer; a compilation of basic neurobiological knowledge gathered from the internet.
 If you're interested in these topics, you probably already know most of what's being mentioned from here on.